-This definition does not apply to a minor who would be included herein solely for the purpose of qualifying for financial assistance for himself, his parents, guardian or custodian or to a minor solely because his or her parent or guardian has left the minor for any period of time in the care of an adult relative.
+This definition does not apply to a minor who would be included herein solely for the purpose of qualifying for financial assistance for himself, his parent or parents, guardian or custodian or to a minor solely because his or her parent or parents or guardian has left the minor for any period of time in the care of an adult relative, who the parent or parents or guardian knows is both a mentally capable adult relative and physically capable adult relative, as defined by the Juvenile Court Act of 1987.
 [705 ILCS 405/2-4]

 "Family" means one or more adults and children, related by blood, marriage, civil union or adoption and residing in the same household.